The stochastic primitive equations with non-isothermal turbulent pressure: The main intermediate estimate

 where $C_8,C_{8,\varepsilon_8}$ are constants independent of $(j,\eta,\xi,v_0,\T_0)$ and $C_8$ is also independent of $\varepsilon_7$.
 As above, $L_s$ is as in \eqref{eq:def_N_v_T}.

 As before, to prove the main estimate, the idea is to apply the It\^o formula to a particular function.
 Here we employ the following

-The proof of \eqref{eq:estimate_T_Theta} essentially follows the line of Subsections \ref{ss:estimate_tilde_v_T} and \ref{ss:estimate_tilde_v_varphi} with the exception of using the functional \eqref{eq:functional_T_TT} instead of the one used there.
-Here we content ourself in estimating the term appearing in the corresponding It\^o formula involving the convection term, i.e.
+The proof of \eqref{eq:estimate_T_Theta} essentially follows the line of Subsections \ref{ss:estimate_tilde_v_T} and \ref{ss:estimate_tilde_v_varphi} except using the functional \eqref{eq:functional_T_TT} instead of the one used there.
+Here we content ourselves in estimating the term appearing in the corresponding It\^o formula involving the convection term, i.e.